 Bali’s reefs and beach breaks lap up the swell in the dry season between April and October.
 Swells are pushed up from the south-west across the Indian Ocean and the trade winds blowing from the south-east are favourable for the breaks on the southwest coastline.
 During the wet season when the trade winds switch to the northwest the surf spots on the eastern coastline of Bali light up during irregular swells in comparison to the dry season.

 Surfing in Bali is geographically divided by region.
 To the north are spots like Batu Bolong, Kuta, and Kedungu.
 To the East are beaches like Keramas.
 Due west lies the beautiful Bukit peninsula, home to spots like Uluwatu.
 Each area offers a unique beauty – from the people that visit, to the landscape, to the waves.
 It’s worth visiting all of Bali to get a true grasp at how diverse and incredible the landscape is.

 Padang Padang proper is a barreling wave that roars.
-Padang Padang Rights is the polite little sister suitable for novices when it’s wasit to head high.
-There’s a channel that allows for easy paddle-outs, something that most other waves in Bali don’t offer, which foregoes one of the more frustrating aspects of surfing for the beginner surfer who can’t duck dive to get to the outside.
-The channel is to the right of the wave so catching the right brings you straight back to the channel and to a quick paddle back out, which is great for beginners.
+Padang Padang Rights is the polite little sister suitable for novices when it’s waist to head high.
+There’s a channel that allows for easy paddle-outs from the beach, something that most other waves in Bali don’t offer, which foregoes one of the more frustrating aspects of surfing for the beginner surfer who can’t duck dive to get to the outside.
+Catching the right brings you straight back to the channel and to a quick paddle back out, which is great for beginners.